albddnbn/Gen-AD-Lab-PVE/README.md

 ![Powershell](https://img.shields.io/badge/language-Powershell-0078D4) ![Bash](https://img.shields.io/badge/Bash-05c100)

 A series of Powershell scripts that can be used to generate an Active Directory Lab environment.
-This series was created to be used with **Proxmox Virtual Environment**, but my goal is for the scripts to work in other environments as well.
+This series was created to be used with **Proxmox Virtual Environment** as an experiment.

+If using HyperV or VMWare especially, you should use the **AutomatedLab powershell module** to quickly create your environments.

 _For example: Step 1 checks for a drive containing the VirtIO iso to install necessary drivers for Proxmox VMs, and Step 3 creates a folder in the MDT Deployment Share specific to %Make% of Proxmox VMs ('QEMU')._